jonathan-vella/SAIF/docs/hackathon/student-guide/README.md

 ## Overview
 This guide is designed for hackathon students participating in the Secure AI Foundations (SAIF) challenge.
 It provides a structured overview of all technical challenges, prerequisites, and expected outcomes.
 Each challenge builds on the previous, guiding you through the design, deployment, and security hardening of a modern cloud application.

+### Important: Intentional Vulnerabilities
+The SAIF environment you will interact with is **intentionally vulnerable**.
+Misconfigurations and weak controls are present by design to support learning (e.g., permissive network exposure, lack of private endpoints, broad diagnostics, public database access patterns).
+Your early challenges focus on *identifying and documenting* these gaps—not fixing them prematurely.
+Fixes without prior documented requirements or gap articulation may reduce later challenge value.

 ## Prerequisites
 - Azure account with sufficient permissions (Subscription Owner recommended)
 - Access to the SAIF repository and all challenge guides